CS-433/ml-project-2-nuclear-fusion/README.md

     - `ResNet.ipynb` : executable file implementing a Residual Neural Network used to classify the different labels window by window, leading the best results from the others models

+    - `SVM.ipynb` : executable file implementing SVM

-    - `SVM_RF.ipynb` : executable file implementing
+    - `RF.ipynb` : executable file implementing Random Forest

+    - `window_creation.ipynb` : executable file creating the windowed data from time series data.
+This data is saved in the data folder.

-    - `pipeline.ipynb` : executable file which reproduces our best score on AICrowd
+    - `pipeline.ipynb` : file containing....

     - `test.ipynb` : folder containing all the data